 Cookies

-- Preheat oven to 350°F. Prepare 2 baking sheets with nonstick silicone mats or parchment paper and set aside.
+- Preheat oven to 350ยฐF.
+Prepare 2 baking sheets with nonstick silicone mats or parchment paper and set aside.

 - Add dry ingredients 1 cup at a time, beating on medium speed to combine between each addition.
+At this point the dough should come together like a soft playdough.

-- On a lightly floured surface, roll out dough to about 1/4" thick (I like to use rolling pin rings to ensure the dough is even).
+- On a lightly floured surface, roll out dough to about 1/4" thick (I like to use rolling pin ringsย to ensure the dough is even).
 Use your favorite cookie cutter to cut out each cookie and place on prepared baking sheets.
 Since these won't spread, you can add more to a sheet than usual, but I still like to leave 1" between each cookie for even baking.

 - Bake for about 8 minutes until cookies are set, but edges are not yet browned.